ChrisRDaniels/react-bubbles/README.md

 - [Color-Hex](https://www.color-hex.com/)

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used to authenticate users.
+Each user will have a unique token that allows them permissions see/interact with portions of a website that someone would not see at first glance without a token.

 - [ ] What steps can you take in your web apps to keep your data secure?

+To help keep your apps and data secure you want to try and setup a token with either localStorage or even better sessionStorage.
+That way the token information is not widely displayed for others to see/find.
+It is also good practice to try and use git ignore on the file that houses the secret code that allows a token to be decrypted. this way when pushed to github or another hosting site it is not public knowledge.

 - [ ] Describe how web servers work.

+A web server processes incoming network calls.
+It is primarily responsible for storing,processing and delivering web pages to clients.
+The way that this communication between client and server happens is via HTTP over the world wide web.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create - POST
+Read - GET
+Update - PUT(or PATCH)
+Delete - DELETE

 ## Project Set Up